tony0405519/my_NVFlare/README.md

 #### 3.1.1 Modify the project yml file
 The project file for creating the secure workspace used in this example is shown in: `./workspaces/secure_project.yml`, but there are some places should be modified.

 In participant section, you need to specify the name of server (IP address), client, and admin.
-You can remove the redundant clients as well.
+You can remove the redundant clients as well (Here we leave 2 clients only).
 In builders section, you need to modify the `sp_end_point` to `<IP_address>:8102:8103`.

 Notice that `fed_learn_port` and `fed_learn_port` (port: 8102, 8103 by default) should be enabled by firewall and mounted in docker.
 To enable the port, you can run the following commands: